bjoern-sellnau/vaccine/README.md

 Vaccine comes with a loader version that automatically loads your modules.
 Just copy down [vaccine_loader.js](https://github.com/jakesandlund/vaccine/blob/master/vaccine_loader.js) and edit some of the variables at the top of the file.
+Or you can use the `vaccine` binary, described above.

 ```sh
 $ curl -O https://raw.github.com/jakesandlund/vaccine/master/vaccine_loader.js